TeamWicket/Twilio-BCP-CallTree/README.md

 ![number](https://i.ibb.co/ZH0CKW7/number.png)

+You must setup your number as `Is available` for it to be used as part of your event.

 ![add-number](https://i.ibb.co/PNZtCWh/new-number.png)

 Finally when you are ready to send some messages you can go to the `events` screen and create a new event

 ![events](https://i.ibb.co/WWpDBcb/events.png)

-Enter the Text you wish to be sent in the message, Select which roles you wish to send this message to (note this is hierarchical so if you wish to send to EVERYONE then select `reporter` as this will go up the chain.
+Enter the mesage you wish to be sent in the text field, Select which roles you wish to send this message to (note this is hierarchical so if you wish to send to EVERYONE then select `reporter` as this will go up the chain.
 If you wish for `Leaders` and everyone above then select this and so forth.
 The Champion will not recieve a message as they will kick off the event.

 ![new-event](https://i.ibb.co/4T16zsc/new-event.png)